zemian/firepage/docs/user-guide.md

 Below listed config parameters will have a default values of `NULL` value in the code if they are omitted in the configuration file.

+* "logo_url": Set a image url for your site logo.
+It will be displayed on the top navbar.

 * "files_to_menu_links": Remap file or dir name in a auto generated menu_links with a better label sort menu differently, or even hide it completely.
 If `hide` attribute is set to true, then it will